Shopping Cart No items

 Call toll-free : 1-877-385-8998

-Before taking your prescribed medication read all the instructions that was provided by your pharmacist.
-Take Tricor orally once a day with a full glass of water.
-This medication can be taken with or without food.
-Make sure you take Tricor at the same time each day to create a routine for yourself and to ensure an even spread of medication in your system.
-For optimal results take this medication on a regular basis.
+Before taking Tricor or the Fenofibrate generic, read all the instructions and paper work that given to you by your pharmacist.
+Take your Tricor dosage orally once a day; swallow the tablet or capsule whole and do not crush, chew, dissolve, or open it.
+Make sure you take it at the same time each day to create a routine for yourself and to ensure an even spread of the Fenofibrate dosage in your system.
+This medication should be taken on a regular basis to have optimal results.
+The Tricor dosage that you take will depend on your condition and your age.
+Take this medication exactly as prescribed by your doctor.
 Do not change or increase your dose.
-You should continue taking this medication even if you feel well.

-This medication may contain medical and non medical ingredients that could cause an allergic reaction.
+Tricor or the Fenofibrate generic may contain medical and non medical ingredients that could cause an allergic reaction.
 Consult with your doctor about any known allergies before taking Tricor.
-Speak with your doctor about any known medical conditions relating to kidney disease, gallbladder disease, liver disease, and alcohol abuse.
-Tell your doctor about any current medications or supplementation to avoid interactions with Tricor.
+Speak with your doctor about any known medical conditions especially those relating to kidney disease, liver disease, or gall bladder problems.

 If you take other medication for cholesterol take Tricor an hour before or at least six hours after taking Tricor before you take other medication.
 This will help ensure that the medication is absorbed properly in the body.